ijat/ConnectVerticesFX/README.md

 # ConnectVerticesFX

-A JavaFX application that can read vertices file (*.cv).
+A JavaFX application that can read vertices file (*.cv.txt).

 Created by Ijat (http://ijat.my)